Top 4 Fiberglass Pool Problems and Solutions

 Is there a difference between the strength of fiberglass pools?
 Yes, but from the perspective of the consumer, it will be virtually impossible to rate the "bulge-ability" of the various pools on the market, because all manufacturers claim to be the strongest and most stable.

-Nevertheless, these four manufacturing practices will reduce, if not eliminate, wall bulges:
+Nevertheless, the following four manufacturing practices will reduce, if not eliminate, wall bulges:

-1. Using un-filled resin.
-Many fiberglass pool manufacturers add filler to their resin, which obviously weakens the strength of the pool.
+- Using un-filled resin.
+Many fiberglass pool manufacturers add filler to their resin, which weakens the strength of the pool.

-4. Using structural comb supports.
+- Using structural comb supports.
 These "ribs" support the side walls of the pool and increase resistance to bulges.
-Most manufacturers use them, but many space them too far apart.
+Most manufacturers use them, but many use them in a way that seems to be more aesthetic than functional.
+In these cases the ribs appear to be used sparingly.

 What's the installation solution?

-Based on our experience, clean crushed blue stone ¾" or smaller gravel has several distinct advantages over sand or even round pea gravel.
+Based on my experience, clean crushed blue stone ¾" or smaller gravel has several distinct advantages over sand or even round pea gravel.

 First, with gravel or stone, its properties do not change when it becomes saturated with water, so it performs the same, wet or dry.
-This makes it ideal for any situation and especially in areas with a high water table or difficult soil conditions.
+This makes it ideal for any situation, especially in areas with a high water table or difficult soil conditions.

-Second, the point-on-point friction that occurs between the pieces of gravel make it a very stable material on the sides of the pool—much better than saturated sand that liquefies or pea gravel that acts like little ball bearings.
+Second, the point-on-point friction between the pieces of gravel makes it a very stable material on the sides of the pool—much better than saturated sand that liquefies or pea gravel that acts like little ball bearings.

-Third, the gravel compacts upon placement, unlike sand, which needs to be placed in lifts and compacted with water.
-We'll address this further in the discussion on plumbing problems below.
+Third, the gravel compacts upon placement, unlike sand, which needs to be placed in incremental lifts and compacted with water.
+I'll address this further in the discussion on plumbing problems below.
 You'll see that this is a major advantage as well.

-Opponents of gravel backfill say that it's a cheaper material and used in order to cut cost.
+Opponents of gravel backfill may provide a variety of statements against it, even saying that it's a cheaper material and used to cut cost.
 In reality, it actually may cost significantly more to use gravel.
-We feel it is well worth the investment because you can't put a price tag on peace of mind.
+But, given its inherent advantages I feel it is well worth the investment because you can't put a price tag on peace of mind.

 PROBLEM: Pool walls bulging

-The best way to avoid problems like these is to work with highly-qualified fiberglass pool builders and installers -- like those in the River Pools installer network.
+The best way to avoid problems like these is to work with highly-qualified fiberglass pool builders and installers -- like those in the network of independent installers who sell River Pools.
 Want to talk to a pool pro near you today?
 Click the button below and we'll connect you to the nearest independent installer:

 Why would the plumbing settle?
 Good question!